-Fundamentals of Antilock Brake Systems - 2 Credits
+Fundamentals of Antilock Brake Systems - 2 Credits Prerequisite: A grade of "C" or higher in AT 100

 This course is designed to provide the theory and application of electronic braking systems.
 Students will study the different designs of electronic braking systems, such as the Anti-Lock Braking system (ABS), the Traction Control system (TCS) and the Vehicle Stability Control system.
 Students will become familiar with diagnostic processes as they apply to electronic braking systems.
 Students will also discuss future trends as they apply to braking systems.